plourenco/website-blog/src/posts/volatile/index.md

 ## Is volatile expensive?

-Does that actually mean every `volatile` access will be read from the main memory?
-Not exactly, this is a common misconception I've seen in _nearly half_ of the `volatile` definitions inducing me in mistake previously.
+Does that actually mean every `volatile` access will be read from the main memory? **No**, this is a common misconception I've seen in _nearly half_ of the `volatile` definitions inducing me in mistake previously.
+That is actually a property of the target hardware.

 If volatiles were read/written from main memory every time, the performance impact would be very overwhelming.
 The actual cost depends on the CPU